orvi-tmp/learning-c-with-pebble/chapter10.md

 Using structs is a convenient way to package data together.
 However, structs can be very inconvenient when they get to be large collections.
 Using structs as parameters to function must be done with some care, especially when passing large structs.

-When specifying structs as parameters to function, it's important to remember that the type name of a struct parameter includes the word "struct" and the struct name.
+As we mentioned before, when specifying structs as parameters to function, it's important to remember that the type name of a struct parameter includes the word "struct" and the struct name.
 For example:

     void listprops (struct app_props props) { ... }

 This declaration needs a struct as an actual parameter, which gets copied to the formal struct parameter `props`.

-Note that parameters in C are passed either by copy or by reference.
+Remember that parameters in C are passed either by copy or by reference.
 So when we note that the actual struct parameter is *copied* to the formal struct parameter, an actual copy takes place.
 In the case of our example, the size of a `struct app_props` data type is *only* 40 bytes (as counted by `sizeof`), but even 40 bytes can take up more precious time that we want to devote to other parts of an app's execution.

 To avoid copying structs to function parameters, it is best to use pass-by-reference when passing struct parameters.
 We can retool the definition of `listprops` above to enforce passing by reference: